 The Booker Prize, one of the world’s most prestigious awards for a work of fiction, was won in 1985 by Keri Hulme for her novel the bone people.
-In 2013 this award, by then known as the Man Booker Prize, was won by another New Zealand writer, Eleanor Catton, for The luminaries.
+In 2013 this award, now the Man Booker Prize, was won by another New Zealand writer, Eleanor Catton, for The luminaries.
 The Hans Christian Andersen Award for children’s literature, the world’s most prestigious award in this field, was won in 2006 by New Zealand author Margaret Mahy.

 Nobel Prizes for science have been awarded annually since 1901.
-The Swedish-based Nobel Committee selects prize-winners from a list of nominees.
-In 2014 the prize money was worth about NZ$1.5 million.
+The Swedish-based Nobel Committee selects prizewinners from a list of nominees.
+In 2018 the prize money was worth more than NZ$1.5 million.
 By that year, three New Zealand scientists had received a Nobel Prize for science: